 Radoslav Kratina’s exhibit is called Constants and Variables.
 In 1963, he began creating monotypes by printing various “found items” like matchboxes, tattered pieces of cardboard, razor blades, and plaster dropped on a board”.
 At turning points in his career, he began creating wooden and then metal “variable relief” sculptures.

-The basis of Kratina’s art is a “geometric construction which allows for creation of an infinite number of variations.
-The choices depend on the recipient and are essentially a question of chance.
-Kratina wants his art to persuade the viewer to play.”
+The basis of Kratina’s art is a “geometric construction allowing for creation of an infinite number of variations.
+The choices depend on the recipient and are essentially a question of chance.”

 “Kratina wants his art to persuade the viewer to play.”

-In addition to its inside artist exhibits, the museum created an incredible outdoor glass display reflecting light from the sky, city, and river.
+In addition to its inside artist exhibits, the museum created an incredible outdoor glass display reflecting light from Prague’s the sky, buildings, and river.
 It’s difficult capturing its effect in photos, but the display is about the reflected surroundings and Prague’s indescribable natural beauty!